 - CAN-IMPLEMENT

-- Developed in response to barriers and facilitators experienced by Canadian cancer care groups engaging in guideline adaptation using the ADAPTE process
+- Interactive planning resource developed in response to barriers and facilitators experienced by Canadian cancer care groups engaging in guideline adaptation using the ADAPTE process

 - Theoretical Domains Framework (TDF)